anoma/ethereum-bridge/test/README.md

 # How to run

-Run a node in a tab with:
+Run a node in a shell with:

 ```bash
 make node